 On the face of it, a tiny house doesn't seem like a good idea for disabled people, especially those using a wheelchair.
 Not with all that climbing, reaching, and bending, right?
-Well, they're ways around the problem....
+Well, there are ways around the problem....

 Many companies are willing to modify their tiny house designs to make them ADA compliant (Americans with Disabilities Act) for you to live in them.
 All you have to do is ask!

-Additionally, they're a number of tiny houses specially designed for disabled people, including wheelchair accessible ones like these:
+Additionally, there are a number of tiny houses specially designed for disabled people, including wheelchair accessible ones like these:

 - Seattle Tiny Homes – Specifically the Magnolia model